manukoli1986/Snubes-devops-task/scenario1/README.md

 ### Pros
 - Solution is simple but scalable.
-- Less cost
+- Less cost to pay

 ### Cons
--
-<a href="https://github.com/manukoli1986/Snubes-devops-task/blob/master/scenario1/Solution1.drawio.pdf" class="image fit" ></a>
+- Single Point of failure with Elasticache service.

 # Best practice